LAST EDIT September 25, 2017

-This article is based on content this site's How to Start a Security Guard Company ebook.
-The book includes 116 pages of must have advice for private security entrepreneur, a sample e security agency business plan and a resource directory for cutting costs.
+This article is based on content from this site's How to Start a Security Guard Company ebook.
+The book includes 126 pages of must-have advice for private security entrepreneurs, a sample security agency business plan and a resource directory for cutting costs.
 The book is currently free to those who request it.

 There isn't much incentive to make a career working within one of the big security agencies.
 Even when an officer works his way up the ranks he will all-too-often become a human resource drone stuck behind a desk where he mostly tries to keep each shift staffed with a warm body.